mhtaldmr/socialNetwork/README.md

 ## Requirements
 - Creating a filter system for an endpoint like Paging, Filtering and Searching.
 - Generate a message queue in one of the operations. (e.g. When creating a User)
-- Create an event to Consume that message queue.
+- Create a service to Consume that message queue.
-- Create a background service to get Current User List as Excel file and Email at 7.35am on weekdays only.
+- Create a background service to get Current User List as Excel file and send that in Email at 7.35am on weekdays only.

 ## Installation and Usage